MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 # Use GitHub Actions to connect to Azure

-You can use [Azure login](https://github.com/Azure/login), [Azure PowerShell](https://github.com/Azure/PowerShell), or [Azure CLI](https://github.com/Azure/CLI) to connect GitHub actions to Azure.
+Learn how to use [Azure login](https://github.com/Azure/login) with either [Azure PowerShell](https://github.com/Azure/PowerShell) or [Azure CLI](https://github.com/Azure/CLI) to interact with your Azure resources.

-* Azure login authenticates your Azure subscription using a service principal.
-* Azure CLI sets up the GitHub action runner environment for Azure CLI.
-* Azure PowerShell sets up the GitHub action runner environment with the Azure PowerShell module.
+To use Azure PowerShell or Azure CLI, you need to first log in with the [Azure login](https://github.com/marketplace/actions/azure-login).
+The Azure login action connects your Azure subscription to GitHub using a service principal.
+Once you have set up login action, you can then use Azure CLI or Azure PowerShell.
+Azure CLI sets up the GitHub action runner environment for Azure CLI.
+Azure PowerShell sets up the GitHub action runner environment with the Azure PowerShell module.

-## Log in with Azure login
+## Create a service principal and add it to GitHub secret

-To use [Azure login](https://github.com/marketplace/actions/azure-login), you first need to connect your Azure service principal as a secret with your GitHub repository.
+To use [Azure login](https://github.com/marketplace/actions/azure-login), you first need to add your Azure service principal as a secret with your GitHub repository.
 In this example, we will create a secret named `AZURE_CREDENTIALS` that you can use to authenticate with Azure.

-### Create a service principal and add it as a GitHub secret

 1. Register a [new Active Directory application](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal) to use with your service principal.